craykos/cs2-dojo-config/README.md

 |_.__/ \__, |  \___|_|  \__,_|\__, |_|\_\___/|___/
        |___/                  |___/

 ᴠ.
-3.20
+3.21

 **Instant smokes for: ancient, anubis & mirage**

 ## Installation:
-1. Copy files for the limited test of CS2 to the folder
+1. Copy files for CS2 to the folder
      Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg
 2. Set the keys for the program in the file dojo.cfg